idio-lang/DIPS/source/the-unix-shell/extra.rst

-I think what I want is something to grovel around *somewhere* and figure out what the :lname:`C` code would look like if I'd written my code like the :ref:`tcsetpgrp example`, above.
+I think what I want is something to grovel around *somewhere* and figure out what the :lname:`C` code would look like if I'd written my code like the :ref:`tcsetpgrp example <tcsetpgrp example>`, above.
 It can then be compiled up and added as a linkable module (however that works).

 sb-grovel
 ---------